 Subject: Applying for " Grant Compliance Specialist.

-Ms Integrated Service on Health and Development Organization /ISHDO/
+Dear Mr / Ms Integrated Service on Health and Development Organization /ISHDO/

 I am writing this letter to apply for the “Grant Compliance Specialist.
 I saw an open call for the applications on career on Ethiojobs website.